Online Maximum Matching with Recourse: Online matching in the edge arrival model

-This concludes the case analysis and it remains to optimize $L$.
+This concludes the case analysis.
+Thus it remains to optimize $L$.

-For $k=4$, the assumptions of the Cases 1b and 2b are not valid.
-Hence we have to choose $L$ so to minimize the minimum of $3/2$ and \eqref{expr:2a}, which is larger than $3/2$.
+For $k=4$, the assumptions of the Subcases 1b and 2b are not valid.
+Hence, we have to choose $L$ so to minimize the minimum of $3/2$ and \eqref{expr:2a}, which is larger than $3/2$.
 This means that any choice $L\geq 2$ leads to a competitive ratio at most $3/2$.
-Note that the same guarantee is obtained also by $L=1$.
+Note that the same guarantee is obtained for $L=1$.

 Finally we consider $k\geq 6$ and choose $L$ so to minimize the minimum of $3/2$ and the ratios~\eqref{expr:1b}, \eqref{expr:2a}, \eqref{expr:2b}.
 We claim that \eqref{expr:1b} is dominated by $3/2$.
 Indeed its derivative in $k$ is